 Now consumers are being urged to open their wallets for “Giving Tuesday” (sometimes written #GivingTuesday), a day to raise funds for charitable causes.

-"It was also an experiment in how powerful social media could be as a force to encourage charitable giving and sharing of acts of kindness," explained Asha Curran, Chief Innovation Officer at 92nd Street Y.
+“It was also an experiment in how powerful social media could be as a force to encourage charitable giving and sharing of acts of kindness,” explained Asha Curran, CEO and Co-Founder of Giving Tuesday.